-Statistical analysis of PK data will be based on the PK analysis data set.
+Statistical analysis of PK data will be based on the PK analysis set.

-Values will be reported for the plasma soticlestat [REDACTED] concentrations for each participant.
-PK parameters for plasma concentrations of soticlestat [REDACTED] will be calculated as described in Section 9.3.1.1, and outlined in the SAP.
+Values will be reported for the plasma soticlestat CCI concentrations for each participant.
+PK parameters for plasma concentrations of soticlestat CCI will be calculated as described in Section 9.3.1.1, and outlined in the SAP.

-11.1.3.1 Linear Mixed Effects Models
+11.1.3.1 Linear Mixed Effects Model

-Ln-transformed AUC{last} , AUC{∞} , and C{max} data will be analyzed using a linear mixed effects model, separately.
-The model will include treatment (soticlestat with and without rifampin) as a fixed-effect and participant as a random effect.
-The point estimates and 90% CIs for the GMRs of AUC{∞} , AUC{last} , and C{max} for soticlestat with versus without rifampin will be calculated using the exponentiation of the point estimates of the difference between treatment regimen and the corresponding 90% CIs from the analyses on the ln-transformed AUC{last} , AUC{∞} , and C{max} .
+For each part, ln-transformed AUC{last} , AUC{∞} , and C{max} data will be analyzed using a linear mixed effects model, separately.
+The model will include treatment (soticlestat with and without itraconazole/mefenamic acid) as a fixed-effect and participant as a random effect.
+The point estimates and the 90% CIs for the GMRs of AUC{last} , AUC{∞} , and C{max} for soticlestat with versus without itraconazole/mefenamic acid will be calculated using the exponentiation of the point estimates of the differences between treatment regimen and the corresponding 90% CIs from the analyses on the ln-transformed AUC{last} , AUC{∞} , and C{max} .